 Term insurance is very famous and also recommended.
-However, there are various types of life insurance plans and one must chose the plan carefully.
+However, there are various types of life insurance plans and one must choose the plan carefully.

-Opting for a life insurance is as much a responsibility of the female gender as it of the male gender.
+Opting for life insurance is as much a responsibility of the female gender as it of the male gender.

 As a woman of the 21st century, you must ensure that not only you but each and every member of your family must have a life and health insurance.